General Information for Composition Faculty Members

 Brian is a research librarian who gives wonderful presentations about databases, library use, and so forth.
 He tailors his talk to the topic your class is writing about and is amazingly helpful.

 Please do not use the Department copier for large jobs.
 Ask students to e-mail their workshop drafts to other students and have them print copies before coming to class.
 Send large jobs to the copy center.
 Course packs may come under scrutiny for copyright issues, so you might want to order texts and not rely on making your own.
-Please see Lynn to set up your code for the Department photo copy machine and ask about CopyIT.
+Please see the administrative assistant to set up your code for the Department photo copy machine and ask about CopyIT.
 If your documents are available in an electronic form you may want to consider placing them on your Website or using Blackboard instead of making copies.